Accounting (ACTG)

 ACTG 2300 Accounting for Decision Making (4 Credits)

 Introduces or reinforces concepts and techniques for using accounting information for managerial purposes.
 The focus is on interpreting financial information and making business decisions, not accumulating or preparing accounting information.
 Students will learn the concepts of cost behavior, cost-volume-profit analysis, master budgeting, relevant factors for short -term decision making and cost allocation.
-Prerequisites: ACTG 2200 and Microsoft Excel Certification.
-Must have Daniels student status.
+Prerequisites: ACTG 2200, Microsoft Excel Certification, and admission to the Daniels College of Business.

 ACTG 2988 Study Abroad Resident Credit (0-18 Credits)